yu-jiang/yu-jiang.github.io/index.md

 [comment]: # (Insert my resume below)

 # About Me
 Hello.
 My name is Yu Jiang.
-I am currently the owner and consultant at <a href="https://findop.xyz"> Findop Solutions LLC </a>, a consulting company founded by myself in the Greater Boston Area.
-Prior to starting the company, I was the Controls Tech Lead at <a href="http://www.isee.ai">isee ai</a>, an autonomous trucking startup out of MIT.
+Based in the Greater Boston Area, I work as a consultant for autonomous vehicle-related software stacks and control algorithms.
+Before that, I was the Controls Tech Lead at <a href="http://www.isee.ai">isee ai</a>, an autonomous trucking startup out of MIT.
 I also worked at <a href="http://www.clearmotion.com">ClearMotion</a> and <a href="http://www.mathworks.com">MathWorks</a>.

 Before starting my career in industry, I lived in the New York City for five years and obtained a PhD degree in Electrical Engineering from New York University in May 2014.